eyablonowitz/foodtruckapi/README.md

 Unit tests are built around PyTest with requests to the upsteam datasource mocked enabling offline testing of most code paths.

-#### Load full dataset into memory at start-time as a non-prod simplification
+#### Cache the full dataset in memory
-I assumed data would be changing very infrequently.
-Therefore, the API loads its data at start time from the upstream sources.
-After startup,  calls to foodtruckapi are served entirely from memory.
-This made for a simpler implementation than a more dynamic approach and means that responses have very low latency, and we don't need to worry about rate limiting from upstream sources.
-Foodtruckapi will also continue to be fully-functional if the upstream datasource is unavailable.
+I assumed data would be small and change  infrequently.
+Therefore,the API loads the full data on the first request and caches it for a TTL period - an hour by default.
+During the TTL, calls to foodtruckapi are served entirely from memory.

-But the obvious trade-off in this choice is that the API may end-up eventually serving stale data.
-Further, if my assumption is wrong and the dataset(s) grew very large, loading the entire dataset into memory could become impractical.
-All-in-all, this would likely not be an optimal design decision for a production API.
+This improves latency and reduces worries of rate limiting from upstream sources.
+It also makes the service more resilient to disruptions at the datasource.

 ## Critique

-### Missing elements
+### Next steps

 I was asked to time-box this effort to 5-6 hours, and that is approximately the time I spent.
 This necessitated omitting some features that would be required for a production API.
-These include but are not limited to:
+With more time I would focus on:

-#### Additional input validation and error-handling
+#### Additional input validation
 A production service will want to thoroughly validate input data from both the API service and while fetching data from upstream.
 This is a hard requirement for security reasons.

+#### Error handling
-And better error handling while processing data and will improve the user and operator experience.
+Adding better error handling will improve the user and operator experience and make the service more resilient.

 #### CI pipeline
 A continuous integration pipeline with configuration resident in the repo would increase confidence in pull requests.